High&Low The Worst: Production

 High&Low The Worst is the sixth installment in the High&Low film series and is a collaboration with manga artist Hiroshi Takahashi 's manga of Crows and Worst, linking the world of High&Low with the world of Crows and Worst.

-Hiroshi Takahashi designed and drew the illustrations of the new-generation Housen Academy characters for the film, as well as promotional visuals that contain both new Housen characters and those Housen Academy characters that appeared in Crows and Worst.
+Hiroshi Takahashi designed and drew the illustrations of the new-generation Housen Academy characters for the film, as well as promotional visuals that contain both new Housen characters and Housen Academy characters who appeared in Crows and Worst.

 Marketing

 The idea of the High&Low The Worst was first revealed at the end of the previous High&Low film, DTC -Yukemuri Junjou Hen- from High&Low, with a small video clip revealing that there will be a war between Oya High and the Housen Academy.
-On February 19, 2019, High&Low The Worst was officially announced during the live concert of The Rampage from Exile Tribe, with its release day setting to be October 4 of the same year and the introduction of actors who will portray characters of Oya High.
-On March 20, the actors for students of the Housen Academy was announced as the film released its first trailer and one of its soundtrack.
+On February 19, 2019, High&Low The Worst was officially announced during the live concert of The Rampage from Exile Tribe, with its release day set to be October 4 of the same year and the introduction of actors who will portray characters of Oya High.
+On March 20, the actors for students of the Housen Academy were announced as the film released its first trailer and one of its soundtrack.
 On June 5, a TV drama, The Worst Episode.
 O was announced, which is produced to introduce the world of the film.
 After its first poster released on June 13, another two soundtracks were released along with the announcement of actors for the people living in Kibogaoka Danchi (a.k.a.
 Zetsubou Danchi).
 On July 26, an exhibition of the film's original scenes was set up at the Shiodome public underground walkway in Tokyo, Japan.
 The official trailer and poster of the film were released on August 1, while a special version of trailer and poster that focus on Kibogaoka Danchi (a.k.a.
-Zetsubou Danchi) was released later on August 17.
-On August 19, a red carpet with the main cast attending was held in Tokyo.
+Zetsubou Danchi) was released on August 17.
+On August 19, a red carpet with the main cast was held in Tokyo.
 On August 16, another special version of trailer and poster that focus on the Housen Academy was released.
 On September 17 and 18, High&Low THE WORST VS THE RAMPAGE from EXILE TRIBE Premiere Screening Event & Premium Live Show was held in Makuhari Messe.

 Reception

 Box office

-High&Low The Worst grossed more than 310 million yen in its opening weekend, and was third placed at the Japanese box office.
+High&Low The Worst grossed more than 310 million yen in its opening weekend, and placed third at the Japanese box office.
 The film grossed 1.25 billion yen in total.